 During the field trip, Angelo had the opportunity to look at different styles of deformation occurred in several rock types, such as migmatitic paragneiss, granulites, amphibolites and marbles affected by folding, boudinage and mineral lineation (figure), among other deformation structures.

-Two ESRs are currently doing their internship.
-Linfeng joined the working group in Montpellier.
+Two ESRs are currently doing their secondments.
+Linfeng joined the Montpellier group.
 He is working with Manuel and Sylvie Demouchy to measure viscosity of glass at high pressure and temperature in Paterson press.
 Gianluca moved to Mainz where he started to work at JGU University on complex modelling of subduction.
 He is currently at SCHOTT company doing his internship at the R&D unit dedicated to the numerical modelling of industrial glass melting furnace.

 Giacomo was given the opportunity to give a short seminar to the last year students of the “Liceo Scientifico Dal Piaz” in Feltre (Italy), his hometown.
 A two-hour presentation on the study of faults and earthquake propagation, mostly overlapping with his field of study, entitled “The Brittle Behaviour of the Earth: Faults and Earthquakes”.
 By request of the science teachers Giacomo presented a brief overview on the recent earthquake swarm in Central Italy.